Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Rotational and trans-rotational symmetries: examples

 \subsection{Rotation-invariant deformations of c-maps}

-Toric hyperk\"ahler metrics enjoy a powerful yet highly specific property: they can be linearly superposed to obtain new toric hyperk\"ahler metrics.
-More precisely, owing to the linearity of the equations \eqref{L-PDEs_1}, given two $L$-potentials corresponding to two toric hyperk\"ahler metrics, any linear combination of them is automatically an $L$-potential for another toric hyperk\"ahler metric.
+Hyperk\"ahler metrics of extended Gibbons-Hawking type enjoy a powerful yet highly specific property: they can be linearly superposed to obtain new metrics of the same type.
+More precisely, owing to the linearity of the equations \eqref{L-PDEs_1}, given two $L$-potentials corresponding to two extended Gibbons-Hawking metrics, any linear combination of them is automatically an $L$-potential for another extended Gibbons-Hawking metric.
 We will now take advantage of this feature to construct rotation-invariant deformations of c-map metrics.
 Thus, we consider $L$-potentials of the form $\smash{ L = L^{\text{sf}} + L^{\text{ri}} }$ such that $\smash{ \mathfrak{L}_3 (L^{\text{ri}}) = 0 }$.

 Let us choose for convenience non-vanishing shifts $\smash{ \varrho^{\phantom{g}}_{\A} = \varrho_{\A}^{\hp \text{sf}} }$, with the latter defined as above and $\smash{ \varrho_{\A}^{\hp \text{ri}} = 0 }$.
 We claim that a number of formulas from the c-map case still hold, \textit{mutatis mutandis}, in this case.
 Thus, if we consider precisely the same set of vector fields $\smash{ X^{\text{rot}}_n }$ defined by the formulas \eqref{X-rot-sf}, then these satisfy the equivalent of the moment map equations \eqref{X-rot-sf-mm}, with potentials {\allowdisplaybreaks